The Room in the Tower (film)

 The Room in the Tower is a short film which is part of the British supernatural anthology series A Ghost Story for Christmas.
 Produced by Isibéal Ballance and written and directed by Mark Gatiss, it is an adaptation of E. F. Benson's short story of the same name.

+Premise

+A man in an air-raid shelter during World War Two discusses a recurring nightmare which has blighted his life.